Class ExpressionExtensions

 Rebuild a tree by repeatedly applying a transformation function to every node in the tree,

-until a fixed point is reached. transformer
+until a fixed point is reached. transformer should always eventually return

 its argument unchanged, or this method will loop.

-That is, x.RewriteIter(transformer).SelfAndDescendants().All(x => transformer(x) == x)
+That is, x.RewriteIter(transformer).SelfAndDescendants().All(x => transformer(x) == x).

 This is typically useful when you want to put your tree into a normal form by applying a collection of rewrite rules until none of them can fire any more.